falguniii-k/WIDS-2024-Netflix-Content-Strategy-Analysis-with-Python/README.md

 # Objective
 Explore and preprocess the NYC Airbnb Open Data to uncover insights.
 The assignment focuses on handling missing data, encoding categorical variables, detecting and addressing outliers, and performing time-series analysis on reviews.

-Tasks
+## Tasks <br/>
-Data Exploration and Summary
+### Data Exploration and Summary <br/>

-Load the dataset and provide a summary of its structure (number of rows, columns, data types).
+  1. Load the dataset and provide a summary of its structure (number of rows, columns, data types).<br/>
-Identify categorical and numerical columns.
+  2. Identify categorical and numerical columns.<br/>
-Visualize the distribution of key variables such as price, number of reviews, and availability.
+  3. Visualize the distribution of key variables such as price, number of reviews, and availability.<br/>